ademar/Romeo/README.md

 Romeo
 =====

-Romeo is an F# implementation of a secure HTTP-based RPC protocol described by Cryptocurrency Exchange Vault Of Satoshi, see https://www.vaultofsatoshi.com/api
+Romeo is an F# implementation of the secure API protocol used by Cryptocurrency Exchange Vault Of Satoshi, see https://www.vaultofsatoshi.com/api

 Example of usage